1995 Brickyard 400

 The 1995 Brickyard 400, the second running of the event, was a NASCAR Winston Cup Series race held on Saturday August 5, 1995.
 It was the 19th race of the 1995 NASCAR Winston Cup Series.
 The race, contested over 160 laps, was won by Dale Earnhardt driving for Richard Childress.
 Rusty Wallace driving for Roger Penske finished second and Dale Jarrett driving for Robert Yates finished third.

 The popular event returned for a second year, after the tremendous success of the first running.
 The weekend was expanded by the addition of practice on Wednesday afternoon.
 Defending race winner Jeff Gordon won the pole position, his first of three Brickyard poles.
-Rain washed out the second round of qualifying, and threated to wash out race day as well.
+Rain washed out the second round of qualifying, and threatened to wash out race day as well.
 After a lengthy delay, the race got started in the late afternoon, and ran well into the evening.
 Due to the rain delay, the race was not televised live, one of the last NASCAR races not broadcast live.

-Report

 Background

 Indianapolis Motor Speedway is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Daytona International Speedway, Pocono Raceway and Talladega Superspeedway.
 The standard track at Indianapolis Motor Speedway is a four-turn rectangular-oval track that is 2.5 mi long.
 The track's turns are banked at 9 degrees, while the front stretch, the location of the finish line, has no banking.
 The back stretch, opposite of the front, also has none.
 The racetrack has seats for 250,000 spectators.

 Before the race, Jeff Gordon led the Drivers' Championship with 2,705 points, with Sterling Marlin in second and Dale Earnhardt in third.
 Mark Martin and Ted Musgrave filled the next two positions, with Morgan Shepherd, Rusty Wallace, Michael Waltrip, Terry Labonte and Bill Elliott rounded out the top ten.
 Gordon was the race's defending champion.

+A total of 53 cars were on the official entry list, but four were scratched.
+A total of 49 cars arrived to the garage area, down from at least 84 the year before.
+For 1995, drivers from the Winston West Series were not offered a provisional spot, thus very few showed up.
+In addition, much fewer one-off entries materialized.

+Practice and qualifying

+Wednesday August 2 – Practice

+The schedule for the 1995 was expanded to add a practice session on Wednesday afternoon.
+A total of 48 cars took to the track, with Jeremy Mayfield the only car not taking laps.
+Jeff Gordon (171.894 mph) turned the fast lap, followed by Rusty Wallace and Bill Elliott.
+No incidents were reported.